0xcompose/market-discoverer/README.md

 A Rust application that monitors blockchain network data from various APIs and sends notifications via Telegram when changes are detected.

+This project can be used to track changes in JSON arrays, for my case, I'm using it for discovering appearing blockchains.

 ## Features

 -   Monitors multiple blockchain network data sources (Ethereum List, Geckoterminal, Stargate Chains)